ArcKayNine/Urzas-Research-Desk/README.md

 - Reset all selections.
 - Double check interaction between selection and individual card analysis.
 - Plotting accessibility features (colours and fill/marker styles, not just colour).
+- How do mixed format events (PTs) look in the data?

 ### V2 Goals
 - Temporal analysis.